brotherhoodMonk/gyan/angular.md

 public - index.html
 node modules
 ===========
+What is ng-template in Angular
+1. ng-template is a virtual element and its contents are displayed only when needed (based on conditions).
+2. ng-template should be used along with structural directives like [ngIf],[ngFor],[NgSwitch] or custom structural directives.That is why in the above example the contents of ng-template are not displayed.
+3. ng-template never meant to be used like other HTML elements.
+It’s an internal implementation of Angular’s structural directives.
+4. When you use a structural directive in Angular we will add a prefix asterisk* before the directive name.
+This asterisk is short hand notation for ng-template.
+Whenever Angular encounter with the asterisk* symbol, we are informing Angular saying that it is a structural directive and Angular will convert directive attribute to ng-template element. ng-template is not exactly a true web element.
+When we compile our code, we will not see a ng-template tag in HTML DOM.
+Angular will evaluate the ng-template element to convert it into a comment section in HTML DOM.
+===
 2. Reactive- model-driven forms and Template-Driven Forms What Are Angular Reactive Forms?
 Reactive forms are also known as model-driven forms.
 This means that the HTML content changes